awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1b_cur_setup.md

 If you want to set up CUR and dashboards in a __single account__ or in a __management (payer) account__ directly, it is possible, but in this case you need to make sure you apply [least privileges](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) systematically.
 For the deployment of CUR see [Manual setup of a CUR]({{< ref "#manual-setup-of-cost-and-usage-report-and-athena-integration" >}}).

 Another frequent use case is __multi linked account__ setup.
 When AWS Customer has a set on AWS Accounts but no access to management (payer) account.
 In this case it is possible to configure CUR in each account and set up a replication to one account that will be used for dashboards.
-Thus the replication architecture is close to replication from payer account on the schema above, but you will need to make sure that the target account also has a CUR activated and pointing to the same S3 folders structure.
+Thus the replication architecture is close to replication from payer account on the schema above, but you will need to make sure that the destination account also has a CUR activated and pointing to the same S3 folders structure.

 ## Automatic Deployment of CUR and CUR Replication with CloudFormation